nearform/titus/docs/developers/README.md

 As we use Dockerfile to bundle the packages, it's also possible run them locally using Docker Compose (or Minikube) if you wish.

-### Database Service
-Titus includes a preconfigured instance of PostgreSQL.

-When PostgreSQL is used with __titus-backend__, you can take advantage of migration (powered by [postgrator]) and seeding support.

-Locally Titus uses Docker Compose and Docker Volumes to run and manage the database.
-When running on a cloud provider, the included relational database service is used.

-Refer to the section [Manage the Backend Database] for more details.

 ### Authentication Service
 Logging in is usually the first feature you want to see when you run your application.
 Titus is preconfigured with the Auth0 authentication service.